snappr/snappr-api-docs/source/index.html.md

 Broadly, there are two main ways to create a new editing job, and examples are provided for each:

-1. Provide all shoot details _including_ the start date and time for the shoot (`start_at`).
-With this option, Snappr will not seek any input on shoot details from your end-customer, they will simply be notified if the booking is placed successfully.
+1. Provide all editing job details _including_ the source images (`images`).
-2. Provide all shoot details _except_ the start date and time for the shoot (`start_at` set to `null`).
-This will trigger an automatic process to collect the start date and time from your end-customer using the contact details (email and/or mobile phone) provided.
-End-customers will be able to select from all available dates and times for the shoot location, using a Snappr UI.
+2. Provide all editing job details _except_ the source images (`images` set to `null`).
+This will trigger an automatic process to collect the images from your third party uploader using the contact details (email and/or mobile phone) provided.

 ### HTTP Request